+In \cite{ensmeble}, the authors focused on securing Internet of medical things’ networks (IoMT) using a two-level intrusion detection model.
+The first level used a decision tree (DT), naive Bayes (NB), and random forest (RF) as first-level individual learners.
+In the next level, an XGBoost classifier was used to identify normal and attack instances.
+The ensemble model achieved a binary classification accuracy of 96.35\% and an F1-Score of 0.95 on the ToN-IoT dataset.

+Churcher et al. \cite{s21020446} applied several machine learning algorithms such as k-nearest neighbour (KNN), decision tree (DT), support vector machine (SVM), naive Bayes (NB), random forest (RF), artificial neural network (ANN), and logistic regression (LR) for network intrusion detection.
+The authors evaluated different classifier performances on BoT-IoT datasets and reported that the KNN classifier achieved the highest multiclass classification performance with an F1-Score of 0.99 and classification accuracy of 99.00\%.

-Xiao et al. \cite{Xiao} proposed a graph embedding approach to perform anomaly detection on network flows.
+Xiao et al. \cite{Xiao} proposed a graph embedding approach to perform intrusion detection on network flows.
 The authors first converted the network flows into a first-order and second-order graph.
 The first-order graph learns the latent features from the perspective of a single host by using its IP address and port number.
 The second-order graph aims to learn the latent features from a global perspective by using source IP addresses, source ports, destination IP addresses, as well as destination ports.
-The graph embeddings are then used to train a Random Forest classifier to detect network attacks.
-Since the evaluation only considers a single NIDS dataset, in contrast to the six datasets considered in this paper, there is limited information on the generalisability of this approach.
-A more significant limitation of this approach is due to the fact that it is using a transductive learning method \cite{Hamilton2017}, which limits its ability to classify samples with previously unseen graph nodes, e.g. IP addresses and port numbers, which were not seen during the training phase.
-This makes the approach unsuitable for many practical NIDS, since we cannot assume that all possible IP addresses and port numbers that can occur in a production network would have been available in the training dataset.
-In contrast, the approach presented in this paper uses an inductive learning approach, which does not suffer this limitation.
+The extracted graph embeddings and the raw features are then used to train a Random Forest classifier to detect network attacks.

+However, a significant limitation of this approach is its use of a traditional transductive graph embedding method \cite{Hamilton2017}, which limits its ability to classify samples with graph nodes, e.g. IP addresses and port numbers, which were not seen during the training phase.
+This makes the approach unsuitable for most practical NIDS application scenarios.
+In contrast, the E-GraphSAGE approach presented in this paper uses an inductive learning approach, which does not suffer from this limitation.